 Go outside and sit in nature OR get out the door and go for a leisurely walk.
 Many times when my hard-working husband is stressed from work I will say, let’s go for a walk.
 He sometimes resists but is always glad we did.
 Being out in the sunshine, fresh air, sunset, and natural beauty of the current season is a great tool that will bring peace and tranquility to your body, mind, and soul.

 Be around your loved ones and enjoy a good conversation.

 This will help you appreciate the people you love and the conversation could lead to opening up about things on your mind, or just having a good laugh.
 Both are extremely beneficial in creating peace.

 Help someone in need.

-This doesn’t have to be planned or with a legit organization.
-Simply seeing someone in need throughout your day, asking another if they are “ok” or need help, or lending an ear or a hand totally counts!
+This doesn’t have to be planned or with an organization.
+Simply seeing someone in need throughout your day, asking another if they are “ok” or need help, or lending an ear or hand counts for this!
 If you don’t have the opportunity to be a good Samaritan, then check into helping or donating to a local charity close to your heart and/or values.
-This will give you peace by creating a positive and grateful mindset, and what tends to happen when you think you are serving those in need is that you are the one who ends up feeling truly blessed.
+This will give you peace by creating a positive and grateful mindset.
+What tends to happen when you think you are serving those in need is that you are the one who ends up feeling truly blessed.

 Life is stressful and full.
 Go to God and tell Him your problems.
 He wants to hear and provide for you.
 Connecting in prayer can give you a peace that passes understanding.